 In addition to serving as Thacher’s athletic director, Pete teaches mathematics, advises freshman boys, and is the varsity coach for the boys’ and girls’ tennis teams.
 He holds a master’s degree in mathematics education from Plymouth State University and has presented at the California Mathematics Teachers Conference and the National Conference of Teachers of Mathematics.
 In his 27 years as a teacher, he has worked at the Webb Schools in Claremont, California, the Holderness School in New Hampshire, and Kingswood High School in Wolfeboro, New Hampshire.
 Pete has also been a member of the United States Professional Tennis Association since 1986, having achieved the ranking of Elite Professional.
 He has been coaching high school tennis for 36 years.
 In 2007, he coached a state championship girls’ team in New Hampshire and led the Thacher boys’ team to the CIF championship in 2008.
 Most recently, he guided the Thacher girls’ varsity tennis team to consecutive CIF finals appearances in 2014 and 2015, winning the championship in 2015.
 In addition, he has led his teams to two state finals (2001 and 2014), coached a singles champion (2002) and doubles champion (1987).
 Moreover, in 2015, he was named the California High School tennis coach of the year by the USPTA.
 Pete lives with his wife, Ann Merlini, the Middle School dorm head, and his dog Maime.
 In his spare time, he enjoys biking, boating, fly fishing, and his cabin on Lake Winnipesaukee.

-As Dean of Students at Thacher, Sabina draws on 12 years of experience at Northfield Mount Hermon School in Northfield, Massachusetts, where she was Associate Dean of Student Life; she also taught mathematics and was head of a boys’ dorm.
-At Thacher, Sabina teaches mathematics, serves as Head of Sespe, advises senior girls and coaches soccer.
+As dean of students at Thacher, Sabina draws on 12 years of experience at Northfield Mount Hermon School in Northfield, Massachusetts, where she was associate dean of student life; she also taught mathematics and was head of a boys’ dorm.
+At Thacher, Sabina teaches mathematics, serves as Head of Sespe, advises senior girls, and coaches soccer.
 She treasures especially the open student-faculty relationships that our small community fosters.
 Sabina spends her summers as managing director of Camp Moosilauke in Orford, New Hampshire, a business that has been in her family for several generations.
-She’s an avid runner, and she loves reading and spending time with her husband, Bill, and their three boys, one a current Thacher student and two recent CdeP graduates.
+She’s an avid runner, and she loves reading and spending time with her husband, Bill, and their three boys, all CdeP graduates.
 The McMahons live on campus.

 Gonzaga University - BBA University of Notre Dame - M Ed